 It's not unusual for the problems people have with their homes to originate from prior renovations.
 Sometimes it seems that those previous renovations were ill-conceived.
 Other times they may have made sense initially, but subsequent renovations led to an awkward floor plan and cumbersome traffic flow.
 In either case, we may have to strip away old work to create a more functional layout.Jump to Gallery

-Creating that change....Designer Bill Harper worked closely with the owners to reimagine the first floor spaces.
+Creating that change....Architect Bill Harper worked closely with the owners to reimagine the first floor spaces.

 An important first step was to combine the kitchen with the adjacent and too-small family room, creating a more functional kitchen with an informal eating area.
 Another pivotal change was eliminating the first-floor shower, freeing up space for the laundry.The existing living room was awkwardly shaped for a living room (too long relative to its width) but was perfect as a dining room.
 We moved the living room to the former lower-level dining room, connected it to the kitchen via a short, straight stair, and finished it with warm, light tones.